 Guide To Traveling To Himachal Pradesh During Covid

 Himachal Pradesh is one of the states that has started encouraging this kind of travel to boost their economy which is dependent on travel and tourism to sustain itself.
-Here’s everything you need to know about traveling to Himachal Pradesh during covid.
+Here’s everything you need to know about traveling to Himachal Pradesh during Covid.

-Himachal Regulations & Guidelines
+Himachal Regulations And Guidelines

 Nearly all regulations have been lifted by the state, so the only thing that the visitors have to keep in mind is that they have to adhere to the social distancing guidelines while they are visiting the state.

-Every tourist is required to install the Aarogya Setu app (which has been instrumental in tracking the COVID cases effectively) on their phones.
+Every tourist is required to install the Aarogya Setu app (which has been instrumental in tracking the Covid cases effectively) on their phones.

-For a more in depth look at the regulations and guidelines, the Himachal Pradesh tourism website offers a comprehensive set of documents that you can read through before you plan your trip to the state.
+For a more in-depth look at the regulations and guidelines, the Himachal Pradesh tourism website offers a comprehensive set of documents that you can read through before you plan your trip to the state.

 Getting To Himachal Pradesh